St Florent & Oletta

 Plage de Farinole

-Located past Patrimonio on the western side of the Cap Corse this is a fine sandy beach with a bar & restaurant, and which is generally not too busy.
-Please be aware that there are often some strong undercurrents and so it can be quite dangerous, especially when the sea is less than calm.
+Located past Patrimonio on the western side of the Cap Corse, this is a fine sandy beach, which is generally not too busy, and has a bar & restaurant.
+Please be aware that there are often some strong undercurrents so it can be quite dangerous, especially when the sea is less calm.

 Plage de Nonza

-This beach lies north of the village perched on its cliffs and appears black from there.
+This beach lies north of the village perched on the cliffs and appears black when looking down at it.
 It is in fact made up of green/grey pebbles, many of which are tinted black from asbestos waste, a result of the asbestos mining that previously took place near here.
-Locals use the beach (which is usually deserted due to its appearance).
-There are 600 steps leading down to the beach from the village but it is easier to drive to the far end of the beach.
+Usually deserted due to its appearance, Plage de Nonza is favoured by the locals and although there are 600 steps leading down to it from the village, it is easier to drive to the far end of the beach.

 The narrow road down to the golfe d’Aliso (just after the turn off for Luri) ends at a small, red, sandy beach.